 To reduce space complexity, we can divide the list into blocks of size approximately sqrt(n).
 We only store pointers to the start of each block, requiring O(sqrt(n)) space.
 For each block, we use recursion to print in reverse.
 Since each block is small, the recursion depth stays at O(sqrt(n)).

-n.block_size as ceil(sqrt(n)).stack.stack and use recursion to print that block in reverse.
-Limit recursion to the block_size to avoid going into the next block.class Solution:
+4. Pop each block from the stack and use recursion to print that block in reverse.
+Limit recursion to the block_size to avoid going into the next block.

 def printLinkedListInReverseRecursively(self, head: 'ImmutableListNode', size: int) -> None: